hpehl/mcup/README.md

 ### Artifacts

-Artifacts can be selected using globbing:
+Artifacts can be selected using globbing (see https://docs.rs/glob/0.3.0/glob/ for more details):

 | Artifact | Selection |
 |---|---|